TNO/gLTSdiff/README.md

 * Enable `Show all variables` and configure `Root install folder`, `Installation folder name`, `GitHub account full name` and `GitHub account email address`.
 * Click `Next` and then click `Finish`.
 * Once the installer is done, and a new development environment is launched, click `Finish` in the installer to close it.

+## License

+Copyright (c) 2021-2023 Contributors to the GitHub community

+This program and the accompanying materials are made available under the terms of the [MIT License](LICENSE.txt).

+SPDX-License-Identifier: MIT